 What to Look Out For When Buying Sustainable Wooden Toys

-Just because a toy is made from wood doesn’t make it sustainable.
+However, just because a toy is made from wood doesn’t necessarily make it sustainable.
 There are various environmental considerations to be made.
-These include how the wood has been grown and the paints used.
-Other considerations include how the workers in all aspects of the supply chain are treated, and the company’s own sustainability ethos.
+These include how the wood has been grown and what paints have been used.
+Other key considerations include how the workers in all aspects of the supply chain are treated, as well as the company’s own sustainability ethos.

 Here’s what to consider and look out for when buying sustainable wooden toys.